-- Meat: To make a traditional Shepherd’s Pie you can use ground lamb, instead of beefl If you’d prefer not to use red meat or just want to try something new, you can always try making it with ground turkey or ground chicken.
+To make a traditional Shepherd’s Pie you can use ground lamb, instead of beef.
+If you’d prefer not to use red meat or just want to try something new, you can always try making it with ground turkey or ground chicken.
 You’ll also want to replace the beef broth with chicken broth.

-- Cheesy mashed potatoes: Make the mashed potatoes more creamy, and cheesy.
+Make the mashed potatoes more creamy, and cheesy.
 You can add shredded cheese over the top or even mix it in when you mash the potatoes.
-Apart from cheddar, you could also add swiss cheese, jack, or gouda.
-To make the potatoes extra creamy you can also mix in sour cream.
+Apart from cheddar, you could also add Swiss cheese, jack, or gouda.
+To make the potatoes extra creamy you can also mix in sour cream.=

 - Serve: Don’t leave Shepherd’s Pie at room temperature for longer than 2 hours.

 - Store: Let Beef Shepherd’s Pie cool to room temperature before storing it.
 Cover the dish tightly in plastic wrap or tin foil, and store it in the fridge for 3-4 days.